easyw/kicad-get-board-3D-models/README.md

   (i.e. kicad_board="c:\Temp\blinky.kicad_pcb")
 - force_update
   (i.e. force_update="/u" to force overwriting local 3D models from github lib; leave it empty to download only missing 3D models)

+'*kicad_pcb*' file can be passed also as parameter (you must use a full file path then)

 **NB** if you configure force_update="/u" your old 3D models will get overwrite without confirmation